-Would you like to donate funds to help additional young scientists and students to attend the Crawford Fund Annual Parliamentary Conference and Scholar Day to encourage them in study or careers in international development?
+Would you like to donate funds to help additional young scientists and students to attend the Crawford Fund Annual Conference and Scholar Day to encourage them in their study or careers in international development?

-Or, you may have eligible people who you would like to nominate and support.
+Or, do you know someone who is eligible that you would like to nominate and support?